BIGJRA/BIGJRA.github.io/rejuv.md

     -   Signal Beam

 Orbeetle can be annoying if it puts you to sleep, so have a way to account for that.
-Ariados isn’t hard to take down but make sure you don’t let Galvantula sweep after a Charge Beam or two.
+Ariados isn't hard to take down but make sure you don't let Galvantula sweep after a Charge Beam or two.
 Fire types will do well here!

 Goldenwood Forest (2nd Visit)